Court Security

 protection for courtroom benches and for those judiciary-related activities

 located in facilities where no weapons screening is performed.
-JSS also
+OSS also

 designs CSO communications systems such as base and repeater stations to

 ensure comprehensive radio communications throughout local facilities.
-JSS
+OSS

 recently procured 175 explosive trace detections systems.
 These new

-machines, maintained by JSS, will serve as an additional tool for CSOs in
+machines, maintained by OSS, will serve as an additional tool for CSOs in

 primary courthouses across the country.